emacs-vs/ts-docstr/docs/page/langs/rust.md

 # Rust

-You can customize variable `docstr-rust-style` for the following value.
+You can customize variable `ts-docstr-rust-style` for the following value.

 * `rfc-430` - RFC 430 documentation conventions (default)
 * `nil` - Respect to user's customization